Two-round Ramsey games on random graphs: Proof of the 1-statements

 In order to find the required number of copies of $C_{rrbb}$ or $C_{rbbbb}$, we will use three different arguments.
 We first split our analysis depending on the structure of the colouring.
-If the colouring is \emph{balanced}, in that a positive proportion of the edges of $G_{n,p}$ are coloured each colour, then a condition of $q\gg n^{-4}p^{-4}$ already guarantees the existence of the required number of $C_{rrbb}$s.
+If the colouring is \emph{balanced}, in that a positive proportion of the edges of $G_{n,p}$ are coloured in each colour, then the number of $C_{rrbb}$s is of order $n^4p^4$.
 We prove this in Section~\ref{sec:balanced} using the method of hypergraph containers (Theorem~\ref{thm:containers}).
 Noting that $n^{-4}p^{-4}\ll n^{-6}p^{-8}\ll n^{-3}p^{-7/2}$ in our full range $n^{-2/3}\ll p\ll n^{-1/2}$, this settles the desired result for balanced colourings in both the lower and upper ranges.

 It thus remains to consider colourings that are \emph{unbalanced}, that is, when there is one colour, say $\red$, that appears only $o(n^2p)$ times.
 Here, we need more delicate arguments based on Janson's inequality and careful union bounds over all unbalanced colourings.
 In Section~\ref{sec:1 lower}, we show that every unbalanced colouring contains $\Omega(n^6p^7)$ copies of $C_{rbbbb}$, which implies, by Proposition~\ref{prop: many Crbbbb}, that no such colouring can be extended to a typical copy of $G_{n,q}$ as soon as $q \gg n^{-3}p^{-7/2}$.
 Combining this result with the case of balanced colourings covers all possible colourings and shows that $q(n;K_3,p)\leq n^{-3}p^{-7/2}$ in the full range of interest $n^{-2/3}\ll p\ll n^{-1/2}$.
 Finally, in Section~\ref{sec:1 upper}, we improve on this in the upper range, when $p\gg n^{-3/5}$, showing that every unbalanced colouring contains $\Omega(n^6p^8)$ copies of $C_{rrbb}$, which renders any unbalanced colouring nonextendable to $G_{n,q}$ as soon as $q\gg n^{-6}p^{-8}$, see Proposition~\ref{prop: many Crrbb}.
 Here, in order to perform a union bound over all unbalanced, $K_3$-free colourings of $G_{n,p}$, we face some serious technicalities when $p$ approaches $n^{-3/5}$.